Transportation in Saskatchewan: Trails

 Historically buffalo and Red River cart trails criss-crossed the prairies.
 Métis fur traders and brigades would follow these trails freighting supplies for the Hudson's Bay Company.
 Originally following trails created by bison, trails connected together trading posts, North-West Mounted Police forts and barracks.
 The Dominion government Boundary Commission Trail, the North-West Mounted Police Red Coat Trail, American-Canadian boundary trails, telegraph trail, railway trail, and rebellion trails were later trails.
 Due to the hard compaction of prairie sod, the remnants of this trail are still visible via satellite imaging to the trained historian eye.

-From Winnipeg, Manitoba, through to Edmonton, Alberta, was the famed Carlton Trail also known as the Saskatchewan or Edmonton trail.
-The trail went from Fort Ellice east of the present Manitoba Saskatchewan border northwest to Fort Carlton, and followed the North Saskatchewan River, and onwards to Jackfish Lake and thence across the present Alberta Saskatchewan border.
+From Winnipeg through to Fort Edmonton was the famed Carlton Trail, also known as the Saskatchewan or Edmonton trail.
+The trail went from Fort Ellice east of the present Manitoba–Saskatchewan border northwest to Fort Carlton, followed the North Saskatchewan River, then onwards to Jackfish Lake and thence across the present Alberta–Saskatchewan border.